 Biological periodontal therapy focuses totally on the bacteria living in the pockets around the teeth.
 Following the protocols of the IAOMT, a sample of the bacteria is taken and placed under a phase contrast microscope which magnifies them 400 times.
 Once it has been confirmed that pathogenic (bad, disease-causing) bacteria are present, therapy begins.

-The pockets are irrigated (flushed out) with an all-natural solution of salt water and iodine.
+The pockets are irrigated (flushed out) with a solution of ozone and distilled water.
 Then the hard material under the gums is scraped off, or scaled.
 The patient is often asked to irrigate regularly as part of their home hygiene ritual.

 Sometimes those pathogens can be resistant to irrigation.
 In such cases, we turn to ozone therapy to kill them off.